Bing Dwen Dwen and Shuey Rhon Rhon: NFTs

 It was announced on 10 February that 500 epic boxes that would include multiple designs of Bing Dwen Dwen would go on sale the next day via nWayPlay.
 Each box would be priced at $99, with a maximum of five per purchase and would include three officially licensed digital pins with approved mascot art featuring different winter sports, the official emblem and a poster.
 Due to their popularity a second round of officially licensed NFTs were announced 17 February, the 200 legendary boxes would be priced at $349, with only one box per purchase.
 Each legendary box would include a work of art and two pincs.

 Reception

+Stuffed versions of Bing Dwen Dwen become a very popular souvenir, with stores regularly selling out and people lining up for hours outside stores, sometimes overnight, to purchase them.

 Fans of Bing Dwen Dwen expressed outrage over a 8 February interview aired on CCTV where a reporter wore a Bing Dwen Dwen costume to interview athlete Yang Shuorui.
 Many claimed they would no longer purchase merchandise after the interview as they "don't want to hear the 'uncle' voice of the Bing Dwen Dwen.
 It's just a little cute panda."
 The interview video was quickly pulled.